sandykumar11997/sandykumar11997/README.md

 Santoshakumar Hullur AWS Certified Cloud Practitioner Bengaluru, Karnataka, India.

 Summary
-Working as System Adminstrator in Organization Handaling Nearly 200 desktop Certified AWS Cloud practitioner And Interested to Build Career in Dev-Ops.
+Working as System Adminstrator in Organization Handaling Nearly 200 desktop and Netwoking Insfrastructure Like Switch, Routers and Network Cabaling and having Experince in Trouble Shooting in Desktop as well as Network.
+Certified AWS Cloud practitioner And Interested to Build Career in Dev-Ops.
 - Hands on Experience in Linux Basic commands and